Abuse of Position

 2. A person may be regarded as having abused their position even though their conduct consisted of an omission rather than an act.

-In 2020 an engrained legal test for establishing dishonesty was changed after an appeal hearing in a particular case.
+In 2020 a long-standing legal test for establishing a person's dishonesty was changed.
 The test had previously contained a subjective element in so far as it asked whether a defendant appreciated their conduct was dishonest by the ordinary standards of reasonable people.
-Fraud by abuse of trust solicitors will tell you that this gave rise to ways of defending a case that are no longer available.
+Fraud by abuse solicitors will tell you that this gave rise to ways of defending a case that are simply no longer available.
 The new test is entirely objective and not reliant on whether the defendant believed what they were doing was right.
 The two limbs are set out as follows:

 what was the defendant's actual state of knowledge or belief as to the facts; and